The Untouchables (film): Filming

 Principal photography began on August 18, 1986, in Chicago, Illinois, where Ness's story begins with him recruiting his Untouchables team with the intent of taking down Capone.

+Filming locations included the Rookery Building (Ness's police headquarters), LaSalle Street, the DuSable Bridge, Chicago Cultural Center (the operahouse, the courthouse lobby, and the rooftop chase), the Blackstone Hotel (the mob banquet), Our Lady of Sorrows Basilica (the church), and Chicago Union Station (the railway shootout).
+The Lexington Hotel, Capone's residence, had been closed since 1980, so the location was portrayed through three locations in the film: the exterior and lower lobby was filmed at Roosevelt University, while Capone's suite was the upper foyer of the Chicago Theatre.
+A West Side warehouse served as a soundstage.

-In August 1986, Paramount Pictures contacted Garry Wunderwald of the Montana Film Commissioner's Office to find a 1930-period bridge to imply a border crossing between the United States and Canada.
+In August 1986, Paramount Pictures contacted Garry Wunderwald of the Montana Film Commissioner's Office to find a 1930s-period bridge to imply a border crossing between the United States and Canada.
 Wunderwald suggested the Hardy Bridge, which crosses the Missouri River near the small town of Cascade, southwest of Great Falls.

 From October 6–20, the bridge was closed to traffic to film the shootout sequence.
 25 local residents were cast to ride horseback as Royal Canadian Mounted Police during the scene.
 The crew then built cabins and summer homes along the river, and 600 trees were brought in from Lincoln and Kalispell areas, and planted in a day and a half.
-Several 1920s & 1930s-era vehicles were rented from ranchers from Conrad and Great Falls.
-Actual filming took approximately ten days, but the production staff reserved the bridge for enough time to allow for production delays.
+Several 1920s and 1930s-era vehicles were rented from ranchers from Conrad and Great Falls.
+Actual filming took approximately 10 days, but the production staff reserved the bridge for enough time to allow for production delays.
 Hundreds were allowed to watch filming from a nearby field.

-The railway station shoot-out is a homage to the "Odessa Steps" montage in Sergei Eisenstein's famous 1925 silent movie Battleship Potemkin, and was parodied in the 1994 movie Naked Gun 33 1/3: The Final Insult as a dream sequence.
+The railway station shoot-out is a homage to the Odessa Steps montage in Sergei Eisenstein's famous 1925 silent movie Battleship Potemkin, and it was parodied in the 1994 movie Naked Gun 33 1/3: The Final Insult as a dream sequence.